UPDATE (October 5, 2011):

 Zainab's mysterious reappearance has raised many questions from Syrian activists: If the young woman ran away, why did she take weeks to show herself following the news of her gruesome death, which spread around the world?
 Is the fact that one of her brothers was a well-known activist, who was arrested and died in prison after her disappearance, only a coincidence?
 And to whom belongs the body buried in Zainab's tomb?

 Zainab al-Hosni, an 18-year-old woman, was found beheaded, dismembered and skinned after being detained by alleged Syrian security forces, according to human rights groups.
 She is believed to be the first woman to have died in custody.
 Our Observers in the central Syrian city of Homs, where Zainab was from, tell us how this gruesome case has shocked women and enflamed protesters.

-, which spoke with sources privy to the case, the young woman was abducted in July by men suspected as members of the Syrian security forces to pressure one of her brothers, a prominent activist, to turn himself in.
+According to Amnesty International, which spoke with sources privy to the case, the young woman was abducted in July by men suspected as members of the Syrian security forces to pressure one of her brothers, a prominent activist, to turn himself in.
 Mohammed al-Hosni was later arrested himself and died in custody, said the group.
 When his parents were asked to pick up his body at the morgue two weeks ago, they were shown their daughter’s heavily mutilated body as well.
 They buried her on September 17.

 Zainab al-Hosni's funeral.
 Video posted on YouTube by SHANSNN.